mogrinz/transporter/README.md

 - **Files**:
   - `background.png`: A static background image for the transporter effect.
   - `effects` folder containing animated GIF files for glitter effects.

+You must have a virtual camera set up to use this script.
+Supported virtual cameras are on the [pyvirtualcam webpage](https://pypi.org/project/pyvirtualcam/).
+I have had better luck with [Unity Capture](https://github.com/schellingb/UnityCapture) than the [OBS](https://obsproject.com/) virtual cam.

 ## Setup